-Once the bride and groom had joined guests in the 'atrium', the celebrant would start the wedding by ordering evil spirits away, the spirits of the house would be asked for their blessing, the spirit of fire asked to bless the couple.
+Once the bride and groom had joined guests in the 'atrium', the celebrant would start the wedding by ordering evil spirits away.
+The spirits of the house would be asked for their blessing and the spirit of fire asked to bless the couple.

-While modern Italian wedding traditions have the father of the bride 'giving' the hand of his daughter to the groom, bridesmaid duties in ancient Roman culture gave this privilege to the matron of honour or 'pronuba'.
+While modern Italian wedding traditions normally have the father of the bride 'giving' the hand of his daughter to the groom, bridesmaid duties in ancient Roman culture gave this privilege to the matron of honour or 'pronuba'.

 The only words officially required of the bride would then be said: "Ubi tu Gaius, ibi ego Gaia", loosely translated as "wherever you go, there also go I, your wife".

 To end the ceremony the couple would together offer a sacrifice - usually a pig - and ten witnesses would sign the wedding contract.

 Although this is sometimes described as 'cake', it was actually unleavened bread which the couple would feed to each other to symbolise their commitment to the relationship.

 Ancient Roman jewelry traditions meant that men never wore wedding rings, and no rings were exchanged at the wedding ceremony.

-So - what should you be thinking about if you want to use some of the customs of ancient Italian wedding traditions in your own celebrations?
+What should you be thinking about if you want to use some of the customs of ancient Italian wedding traditions in your own celebrations?

-Here are our suggestions
+Here are our suggestions.

-If for some reason the bride's father is unable to give her away on her wedding day, think about a woman taking this great honour - the bride's mother is the obvious choice.
+If for some reason the bride's father is unable to give her away on her wedding day, think about a woman taking this great honour.
+The bride's mother is the obvious choice.